Is Your Smoke Detector Protecting You?

 Put at least one detector in each sleeping area – One detector per sleeping area is the absolute minimum.
 If all the bedrooms in your home share a single hallway, place the smoke detector in the hall outside the rooms.

 You should have an additional detector outside every bedroom that doesn’t share a common hallway.
 If you sleep with the door closed, put another detector inside the bedroom.
 On floors without bedrooms, place detectors in or near living areas.
-A good place for a smoke detector in a two-story house is at the top of the stairs since smoke from downstairs will rise along that path.
+A good place for a smoke detector in a two-story house is at the top of the stairs since smoke from downstairs will rise along with that path.
 The manufacturer’s directions will show you where and how to install your smoke detector.

 Keep it clean – When you clean your home, clean your detector.
 Smoke detectors work by sensing very small smoke particles in the air.
 They can’t detect the particles if the chambers are clogged with dust, or if they’ve been painted over.
 A once-a-week dusting or vacuuming will help to keep the detector’s chambers

 Practice escape routes.
 A smoke detector won’t prevent a fire, but it can give you enough time to safely get out of your house or apartment.
 Make an exit plan to get out, especially if you have young children or if you live with someone who needs assistance.
 Practice and discuss fire safety with your family.
 Your exit strategy should include a safe place for everyone to gather after exiting.